ekatralis/xsuite-on-gsi/README.md

 For usage documentation and general description please refer to: https://git.gsi.de/p.niedermayer/xsuite-on-hpc
 Further information on the provided images is available at: https://git.gsi.de/xsuite/xsuite-on-hpc/-/releases

-To build your own contianers using the definition files provided in this repository, use the `build` script or refer to https://hpc.gsi.de/virgo/user-guide/containers/build.html
+To build your own containers using the definition files provided in this repository, use the `build` script or refer to https://hpc.gsi.de/virgo/user-guide/containers/build.html

 ## Getting started